GUIDE 2025

 4. List the relevant work history

 Take care not to write anything on your resume that you won’t be able to back up later on.
 These are jobs that are related to your work history.
-Make sure that you don’t talk about UX experience for health tech if you don’t have enough experience there, You should know a lot about the job you want to do.
+Ensure you don’t talk about UX experience for health tech if you don’t have enough experience there.
+You should know a lot about the job you want to do.

 5. Before submitting, proofread

 Are you serious?
-Despite your UX writing abilities, your resume contained lengthy phrases and spelling errors?
+Despite your UX writing abilities, did your resume contain lengthy phrases and spelling errors?
 However, you are applying as a user experience writer, correct?
-You cannot afford to have any errors on your resume as a UX writer.
+You cannot afford to have any mistakes on your resume as a UX writer.
 Yes, your resume’s UX writing should undoubtedly be engaging.
 Regardless of your ability level, a single grammatical or spelling error is sufficient to cause rejection.

 UX Writer Resume Don’ts